 Median income: The median income divides the income distribution into two equal groups; one has incomes above the median and the other having incomes below the median.
-Each year, the federal government calculates the median income for communities across the country to use as guidelines for federal housing programs.
+Each year, the City of Imperial federal government calculates the median income for communities across the country to use as guidelines for federal housing programs.
 Area median incomes are set according family size.